sp8cky/Space-Survivor/README.md

 # Space-Survivor

 ## Concept
-This project is a simple implementation of the classic arcade game Space Invaders using Unity, it's still in progress.
+This project is a simple implementation of the classic arcade game Space Invaders using Unity, see *Project status* for more information.

 ## Implemented Features:
 - Player movement: Control the player character using the left and right arrow keys.